Most Popular Sessions

 More about Chase...

-Dr. Chase Young is an Associate Professor in the School of Teaching and Learning at Sam Houston State University.
+Chase Young, PhD, is an associate professor and director of the education doctorate in literacy in the School of Teaching and Learning at Sam Houston State University.
 He earned his PhD in Reading Education from the University of North Texas in 2012.
 Previously, he was the Silverman Endowed Chair of Literacy at Texas A&M University in Corpus Christi where he was also selected as one of Corpus Christi’s 40 Under 40 for his work with young readers in the community.
 His research primarily aims to develop reading fluency and supporting struggling readers in elementary school.
 In 2014, the ALER selected him as their Jerry Johns Promising Researcher.
-His research has appeared in the Journal of Educational Research, Journal of Research in Reading, Reading Psychology, Reading Teacher, Journal of Adolescent and Adult Literacy, and Literacy Research and Instruction.
-Along with Timothy Rasinski, he recently coauthored Tiered Fluency Instruction: Supporting Diverse Learners in Grades 2-5.
-He has served as editor of the Journal of Teacher Action Research and the Texas Journal of Literacy Education.
-He currently serves on the Board of Directors for the Association of Literacy Educators and Researchers.
-Before entering higher education, he taught elementary school and served as a reading specialist.
+His research has appeared in such journals as the Journal of Educational Research, Journal of Research in Reading, Reading Psychology, Reading Teacher, Journal of Adolescent and Adult Literacy, and Literacy Research and Instruction.
+Along with Timothy Rasinski, he coauthored Tiered Fluency Instruction: Supporting Diverse Learners in Grades 2-5.
+He is currently an editor of Literacy Research and Instruction and previously served as editor of the Journal of Teacher Action Research and the Texas Journal of Literacy Education.
+Before entering higher education, he taught elementary school and served as a reading coach.